cargo-lambda/cargo-lambda/docs/commands/watch.md

 </SystemMessage>
 </ClientOnly>

 This will make your extension to send requests to the local runtime to register the extension and subscribe to events.
-If your extension subscribes to `INVOKE` events, you'll receive those events in your extension every time you invoke your function locally.
+If your extension subscribes to `INVOKE` events, it will receive an event every time you invoke your function locally.
+If your extension subscribes to `SHUTDOWN` events, it will receive an event every time the function is recompiled after code changes.

 ::: warning
 At the moment Log and Telemetry extensions don't receive any data from the local runtime.